Skip to main content

 • There is substantial evidence that you did not commit the violation for which the citation was issued; or:

-• You may have committed the violation, but circumstances were not under your control; and:
+• You may have committed the violation, but experienced extenuating circumstances; and:

 • There may have been other extenuating circumstances that prevented you from avoiding a citation.